Shynixn/MCCoroutine/docs/wiki/docs/caching.md

 ### 1. Add a simple cache

-When taking a look at the ``Database`` implementation from before, we can observe quite a lot of redundant database accesses when a player rejoins a server in a very short time.
+When taking a look at the ``Database`` implementation from before, we can observe quite a lot of redundant database accesses when a player rejoins a server in a very short timeframe.

 For this, we put a ``lazy-loading`` cache in front of the  ``Database`` implementation.